This is not intended to be legal advice and is based on the most recent laws and executive orders available as of 5/11/2026.

 - Allowing or making homophobic jokes, slurs, or repeated comments that create a hostile work environment.

-- Treating an employee differently in reviews, discipline, or scheduling because of their orientation.
+- Treating an employee differently in reviews, discipline, or scheduling because of their sexual orientation.

 - Denying benefits to a same-sex spouse when those benefits are offered to others.

 Employers cannot penalize their employees for speaking out against these actions.
-To that end, retaliating against someone after they report discrimination or harassment also falls under workplace discrimination.
+This is because reporting unfair, unlawful treatment is a protected activity.
+To that end, retaliating against someone after they report discrimination or harassment also constitutes workplace discrimination.

-After experiencing any of these situations, you have legal grounds to pursue a discrimination claim under both state and federal law.
+If you experience these kinds of treatment, you may have grounds to pursue a discrimination claim under New York law and, in some cases, federal law, depending on the facts and deadlines that apply.
 However, moving forward through a legal process can feel intimidating.
-For support, call on an experienced employment attorney to help you through each step.
+For support, consider working with an experienced employment attorney to help you through each step.

 After Discrimination, Take Action!